iclr-blogposts/2024/_pages/submitting.md

 The workflow you will use to participate in this track should be relatively familiar to you if have used [Github Pages](https://pages.github.com/).
 Specifically, our website uses the [Al-Folio](https://github.com/alshedivat/al-folio) template.
 This template uses Github Pages as part of its process, but it also utilizes a separate build step using [Github Actions](https://github.com/features/actions) and intermediary [Docker Images](https://www.docker.com/).

-**We stress that you must pay close attention to the steps presented in this guide.
+**We recommend paying close attention to the steps presented in this guide.
 Small mistakes here can have very hard-to-debug consequences.**

 ### Contents